rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a id='one-way-tls' class='anchor' href='#one-way-tls'>TLS encrypting traffic between clients and RabbitMQ</a>

-In order to encrypt traffic between clients and the RabbitMQ cluster, the RabbitMQ cluster must be configured with a server certificate and key pair signed by a Certificate Authority (CA) trusted by the clients.
+In order to encrypt traffic between clients, and the RabbitMQ cluster, the RabbitMQ cluster must be configured with a server certificate and key pair signed by a Certificate Authority (CA) trusted by the clients.
 This allows clients to verify that the server is trusted, and traffic sent between the client and server are encrypted using the server's keys.

 The certificate's Subject Alternative Name (SAN) must contain at least the following attributes:
 * `*.<RabbitMQ cluster name>-nodes.<namespace>.svc.<K8s cluster domain name>`